 Given that the movie takes place during the reign of Richard I, all the characters should be speaking Early Middle English, something of a transitional period between Beowulf and Chaucer.
-With this in mind the others actors' modern English accents aren't really any more "correct" than Costner and Slater's American ones.
+With this in mind, the other actors' modern English accents aren't really any more "correct" than Costner and Slater's American ones.
+(And it'd be nearly impossible to duplicate an Anglo-Norman accent anyway, since the language probably didn't sound much like modern French at all.
+Why try?)

 Many linguists theorize that the American accent actually is the original British accent.